Be Prepared Just in Case

 Despite our best efforts, severe and unusual weather can wreak havoc and cause a power outage that can last for hours or days.
-Snow and ice, high winds and lightning are a few examples of natural conditions that can seriously damage power equipment in a large area.
-Even with crews working around-the-clock, repairs are time consuming, difficult and often dangerous.
+To help you and your loved ones prepare, CPI has developed a list of resources that can help you plan for the unexpected.

-What to Do and Not Do when the Power Goes Off
+What To Do and Not To Do When the Power Goes Out

 If the lights go off, know what steps to take to be comfortable, safe and help the Co-op restore service quickly.